davidgilbertson/react-recollect/docs/selector-pattern.md

 But we don't want to change the order of tasks in the store — some other part of the app might be using them.
 So we `slice()` the array to create a shallow copy.
 'Shallow' means that the tasks in the resulting array are still a reference to the actual tasks in the store.
 So if we call `task.done = true` on one of them, the store will update.

-Or more accurately, Recollect will orchestrate immutably updating the store and re-render any React components that had read that task's `done` property during their last render.
+Or more accurately, when you do `task.done = true` Recollect will orchestrate immutably updating the store and re-render any React components that had read that task's `done` property during their last render.

-It all works out quite nicely.
+So, it's important that if you return an object from a selector (e.g. a task), and you want to set a property on that object later (e.g. mark it as done), then you need to make sure you're returning a reference to an item in the store, not a copy.

+As long as you don't use `Object.assign()` or spread operators or some deep clone tool, you'll be fine.

 ## Always pass the store to selectors

-For reasons explained in the main readme, you _must_ pass the store to selectors, and it _must_ be the store that was passed to the component as a prop (not the one you can import directly from `react-recollect`).
+For the same reason as above, you _must_ pass the store to selectors, and it _must_ be the store that was passed to the component as a prop (not the one you can import directly from `react-recollect`).

 The reason is complex but the rule is simple: if you're reading it during the render cycle, it must be the store passed in as a prop.